 - Melt the stick and a half of butter in a small saucepan over medium heat.

-- Add the chopped nuts and cook, stirring constantly, for 5 minutes until the nuts smell really toasted.
+- Add the chopped nuts and cook, stirring constantly, for 5 minutes until the nuts smell toasted.

-- Let cool for 15 minutes, then trim off any uneven edges and slice into triangles.
+- Bake for 15 to 20 minutes, until the nuts on top are caramelized and bubbling along the edges.
+Let cool for 15 minutes, then trim off any uneven edges and slice into triangles.
 Allow the cookies to continue cooling for at least 1 hour, then lift the cookies from the baking sheet, and re-slice them if needed.

 Dip in Melted Chocolate